Codecademy/docs/content/javascript/concepts/callbacks/callbacks.md

 ---
 Title: 'Callbacks'
-Description: 'Callback functions are functions that are passed as arguments in other functions.
-A callback function can then be invoked during the execution of that higher order function (that it is an argument of).
-In JavaScript, functions can be passed as arguments because functions are objects.
-Suppose there are two functions, functionA() and functionB(): js function functionA(num1, num2) { return num1 + num2; }'
+Description: 'A callback is a function passed as an argument to another function.
+In JavaScript, functions are objects, so they can be passed as arguments and called later.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'